 Nancy is an educator, wilderness guide, and council facilitator.
 She began her study of wilderness rites of passage in 1981 and has been following this calling ever since.
 Nancy leads youth and adult vision fasts and has pioneered wilderness rites of passage in school settings.
 Her intention is to listen deeply in support of others’ connection to nature and spirit; to hold the deepest, widest container of safety and acceptance for others; and to empower them in the full expression of who they are.

-Pedro is the father of two grown children and has been an environmentalist since childhood, Pedro became an eco-entrepaneur 20 years ago and continues running a green business today.
-A veteran of many fasts since 1996 he has trained and assisted with several programs at the School over the last few years.
-Stepping into the role of guide he brings a wealth of experience and a poetic and passionate heart to this work.
+Pedro is the father of two grown children and has been an environmentalist since childhood.
+He became an eco-entrepaneur 25 years ago and continues running a green business today.
+A veteran of many fasts since 1996 he trained and assisted with several programs at the School before stepping into the role of guide four years ago.
+He brings a wealth of experience and a poetic and passionate heart to this work.

-Will is a teacher, naturalist, wilderness guide, facilitator and a life-long student of nature.
+Will is a teacher, naturalist, wilderness guide, facilitator and a life-long student of the human-nature relationship.
 Will began by leading backpacking trips and has since been a guide both domestically and internationally with college-level field courses, wilderness expeditions, and nature-connection mentoring programs.
-Will trained with the School of Lost Borders in 2005 and has been guiding youth and adult programs at Lost Borders since 2007, and has recently begun working as trainer as well.
+Will has been guiding youth and adult programs at Lost Borders since 2007, and has recently begun working as trainer as well.
 Will received his masters in holistic and experiential education from Prescott College, where he focused his studies on the essential components of an “education for our times.”
 He went on to co-found the Weaving Earth Center for Relational Education in Sonoma County, CA. email@example.com